-Chad Vacarella primarily defends national and international medical device companies.
-Chad's product liability practice focuses on defending national and international medical device companies.
+Chad Vacarella primarily defends national and international medical device companies facing product liability legal issues.
 He has successfully handled matters to conclusion on behalf of a variety of clients including insulin pump manufacturers and gastrointestinal surgical scope manufacturers.

 Due to a growing number of drivers being involved in accidents while working with ride-sharing companies, Chad has been increasingly active in transportation law.
 He has represented regional transit authorities and taxicab companies throughout Massachusetts.